 - The McCloud Judgment (see Appendix D for details) we have carried out a standalone estimate of the cost of the McCloud Judgment, and the results of this at whole Fund level are shown in Section 3 of this report.
 The past service liabilities at the valuation date include an estimated allowance for the proposed McCloud remedy.
-As the remedy end date is 31 March 2022, the Primary Contribution Rate effective from 1 April 2023 does not include an allowance for McCloud. - Assumed rate of future long term average CPI inflation 3.1% p.a., based on the yields available on fixed and index-linked gilts of appropriate duration less an adjustment of 0.8% p.a. (reflecting an average RPI/CPI structural gap and an inflation risk premium). - Real investment returns over and above CPI for past service 1.40% p.a., based on the anticipated real returns achievable on the Fund's expected long term investment strategy with a suitable margin for prudence. - on the anticipated real returns achievable on future invested contributions. - Future pay growth 1.5% p.a. over and above CPI. - Baseline life expectancy based on a scheme-specific mortality study. - Future mortality improvements based on the CMI 2021 model with a long term improvement trend of 1.75% p.a. - Allowance for known observed CPI inflation between 1 September 2021 and 31 March 2022 to refine the estimate of the 2023 pension increase order and liability cash flows.
+As the remedy end date is 31 March 2022, the Primary Contribution Rate effective from 1 April 2023 does not include an allowance for McCloud. - Assumed rate of future long term average CPI inflation 3.1% p.a., based on the yields available on fixed and index-linked gilts of appropriate duration less an adjustment of 0.8% p.a. (reflecting an average RPI/CPI structural gap and an inflation risk premium). - Real investment returns over and above CPI for past service 1.40% p.a., based on the anticipated real returns achievable on the Fund's expected long term investment strategy with a suitable margin for prudence. - Real investment returns over and above CPI for future service 1.90% p.a., based on the anticipated real returns achievable on future invested contributions. - Future pay growth 1.5% p.a. over and above CPI. - Baseline life expectancy based on a scheme-specific mortality study. - Future mortality improvements based on the CMI 2021 model with a long term improvement trend of 1.75% p.a. - Allowance for known observed CPI inflation between 1 September 2021 and 31 March 2022 to refine the estimate of the 2023 pension increase order and liability cash flows.